MBA Recommendation Letter Guide with Sample & Tips

 • Understand what business schools look for and tailor your letter accordingly.

-A powerful recommendation is detailed, positive, and personalised — it paints a clear picture of who you are and what you can bring to the programme.
+A powerful recommendation is detailed, positive, and personalised.
+It paints a clear picture of who you are and what you can bring to the programme.

 Who Should You Avoid?

 Not everyone who offers to write for you is the right choice.
 Avoid choosing someone solely because of their title or personal connection to you.
+A recommender who does not know your work well may struggle to provide meaningful insights.
+This may result in a vague or unconvincing letter.

 • Family members or friends.